pxlrbt/filament-spotlight/readme.md

 ## Usage
 There is no configuration needed.
 It just works.

+To open the Spotlight input bar you can use one of the following shortcuts:

+CTRL + K
+CMD + K
+CTRL + /
+CMD + /

 ## Contributing

 If you want to contribute to this packages, you may want to test it in a real Filament project: